Yun Il-seon

-Life
+Biography

 Yun was an early modern pathologist and anatomist of Korea.
-Yun majored in pathology in Japan during the 1920s, and then returned to Korea to become an assistant professor at Keijo Imperial University.
-At Keijo Imperial University and Severance Medical College, he took the lead in the introduction and development of pathology and also basic medicine, through publications of experimental research and education.
+Yun majored in pathology in Japan during the 1920s, and then returned to Korea to become an assistant professor at Keijō Imperial University.
+At Keijō Imperial University and Severance Medical College, he took the lead in the introduction and development of pathology and also basic medicine, through publications of experimental research and education.

-After Korea's liberation from Japanese colonization in 1945, Yun contributed to South Korea pathology and anatomy education.
+After Korea's liberation from Japanese colonization in 1945, Yun contributed to South KoreaSouth Korea pathology and anatomy education.
 He was vice chancellor of Seoul National University until 1954 and in 1956, and subsequently served as sixth chancellor of the university until 1960.
+He was awarded the Sudang Award in 1976.